mediapeers/postqueue/README.md

 # Postqueue

 The postqueue gem implements a simple to use queue on top of postgresql.
+Note that while a queue like this is typically used in a job queueing scenario, this document does not talk about jobs, it talks about **queue items**; it also does not schedule a job, it **enqueues** an item, and it does not executes a job, it **processes** queue items.

+Why building an additional queue implementation?
+Compared to delayed_job or the other usual suspects postqueue implements these features:

+- The item structure is intentionally kept super simple: an item is described by an `op` field - a string - and an `id` field, an integer.
+In a typical usecase a queue item would describe an operation on a specific entity, where `op` names both the operation and the entity type and the `id` field would describe the individual entity.

+- With such a simplistic item structure the queue itself can be searched or otherwise evaluated using SQL.
+This also allows for **skipping duplicate entries** when enqueuing items (managed via a duplicate: argument when enqueuing) and for **batch processing** multple items in one go.

+- With data being kept in a Postgresql database processing provides **transactional semantics**: an item failing to process stays in the queue.
+Error handling is kept simpe to a strategy of rescheduling items up to a specific maximum number of processing attemps.

-Since this implementation is using the SKIP LOCKED syntax, it needs PostgresQL >= 9.5.
+Please be aware that postqueue is using the SELECT ..
+FOR UPDATE SKIP LOCKED Postgresql syntax, and therefore needs at least PostgresQL >= 9.5.

-Why not using another queue implementation? postqueue comes with some extras:

-- support for optimal handling of idempotent operations
-- batch processing
-- searchable via SQL

 ## Basic usage